a-nikolaev/a-nikolaev.github.io/ds/talks.markdown

 ## Presentation hints

-0. First, briefly explain the topic and what your are doing.
+0. First, briefly present the topic and what your are doing.
-Then, show your solution to the problem, and demonstrate your results.
+Then, explain your solution to the problem, and demonstrate your results.
 0. Avoid showing code (not enough time for that).
+Explain the algorithm conceptually, if it's possible.
-0. A high-level overview is more important than technical details.
+0. Show interesting results.
 0. Remember about the time limit.